 Using ShipWorks with Magento (USPS, UPS, Fedex Shipping integration)

-In this post we will be exploring the integration of Interapptive’s ShipWorks with Magento.
+In this post, we will be exploring the integration of Interapptive’s ShipWorks with Magento.

 ShipWorks is a Windows-only desktop application that integrates a number of different shopping carts with the most common shipping services.
-It uses the Microsoft SQL server as it’s data storage engine, allowing it be installed on multiple computers on the same network.
+It uses the Microsoft SQL server as its data storage engine, allowing it be installed on multiple computers on the same network.

 ShipWorks currently has support for the following shipping methods: